 - Evidence Based TLA Intervention: carry out an Action Research project of own choice

-- Level 3 qualification in taught subject specialism
+Level 3 qualification in taught subject specialism and level 2 in English and maths.

 With a DET, you can apply for QTLS status, enabling practice within both the secondary and further education sectors.
 Graduates may choose to continue their studies, or progress on to diverse careers in education.